atinfo/awesome-test-automation/javascript-test-automation.md

 * [GhostJS](https://github.com/KevinGrandon/ghostjs) - Interesting project base on modern JavaScript that works on a multitude of browsers such as Chrome, Firefox, PhantomJS, plus expressive API.
 Released some time back, development seems to be picking up speed.
 * [CasperJS](http://casperjs.org/) - CasperJS is a navigation scripting & testing utility for PhantomJS and SlimerJS (still experimental).
 It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntactic sugar for doing common tasks
 * [Mailosaur](https://github.com/mailosaur/mailosaur-node) - Node.js client for email testing/automation via Mailosaur.
+* [Cypress.io](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
+Runs on Mac, Linux, Windows and any CI.

 ## Mobile test automation
 * [WebdriverIO's Appium implementation](http://webdriver.io/api/appium/backgroundApp.html) - nodejs bindings implemeting Appium commands.